-To make it simple for you, we’ve created a Free Spending Plan Spreadsheet (do not email me asking for permission, the instructions on the sheet).
-What is great is that it does all of the calculations for you, reducing the likelihood of errors.
+To make it simple for you, we’ve created a Free Spending Plan Spreadsheet (please do not email me asking for permission, the instructions on the sheet as I will not respond).
+The sheet does the calculations for you, reducing the likelihood of errors.
 You can also get a spending plan form to complete if you would rather do so by hand.

 Record your income in this line.
 If you and your partner/spouse are paid on the same schedule, total your income together.
 However, if you are paid on different schedules, then each of your income amounts will be recorded separately.

 2. Review your bank account to find your expenses

 Look at all of the outflows of money for each pay period.
 Do not leave ANYTHING off.
 If you know you spend cash, make sure that you include that in the various categories.
 It is important that you leave NOTHING off of the list.
 You may think it is too small to be included.
 Keep in mind that it is the small items which add up.